resendislab/sc-PHENIX/Neuronal over-smoothing/readme.md

 The data was sourced from a study available on the Broad Institute's Single Cell Portal and is also accessible via Figshare.

+## Included Code and Analysis

+Included in this repository is the code for differential expression analysis using Tukey's Honest Significant Difference (HSD) test for pairwise comparisons.
+The code and the results are provided in a condensed format in Excel files.
+This allows for an examination of the effects of data over-imputation by MAGIC and scPHENIX across different phenotypes, aiming to evaluate the performance of these imputation methods.

 ## Sources

 - Broad Institute's Single Cell Portal: [Study Overview and Download](https://singlecell.broadinstitute.org/single_cell/study/SCP6/a-transcriptomic-taxonomy-of-adult-mouse-visual-cortex-visp#study-download)